Linuxfabrik/lfops/roles/at/README.md

 `at:state`

-* Controls the state of the atd service.
+* Manages the state of `atd.service` (enable/disable at boot, plus start/stop/restart/reload).
 * Triggers: none.